 Is there anything better than buttery, velvety, flavorful mashed potatoes?

-With this hands-off cooking method, everything happens in your slow cooker, so prepping other dishes or the rest of dinner is so easy.
-There’s no boiling or watching the stove.
+• EASY: With this hands-off cooking method, everything happens in your slow cooker, so making it and prepping other dishes or the rest of dinner is so easy.

-- Chicken Broth - this gives the recipe a rich flavor
+• Chicken Broth – this gives the recipe a rich flavor.

-- Garlic Powder -rounds out the overall flavor
+• Garlic Powder -rounds out the overall flavor.

-- Sour Cream - to add a little bit of tang and creaminess
+• Sour Cream – to add a little bit of tang and creaminess.

-- Fresh Parsley - optional garnish
+• Fresh Parsley – optional garnish.

-- Cream Cheese - makes your potatoes nice and creamy
+• Cream Cheese – makes your potatoes nice and creamy.

-- salt & pepper to taste - you can usually be generous with the salt, but add slowly to get it to your taste preference
+• salt & pepper to taste – you can usually be generous with the salt, but add slowly to get it to your taste preference.

-- Milk or Cream - to taste
+• Milk or Cream – to taste for added creaminess.

 There are a couple of options when it comes to potatoes.
 We like Yukon gold because these are starchier potatoes, and the result is a fluffy and smooth recipe.

 Russets are another option.
-There may require more mashing to get the creamy texture, and you also have to make sure you don’t over-mash them, and they turn gummy.
+They may require more mashing to get the creamy texture, and you also have to make sure you don’t over-mash them, and they turn gummy.
+You can also use a combination of the two types of potatoes.

 Step 1 – Peel and Cut Potatoes